shantam-8/Machine-Learning-API-for-Tshirt-Size-Determination/README.md

-# Machine Learning API for Tshirt Size Determination
+# Machine Learning API for Tshirt Size Determination [DEPLOYMENT VERSION]
 ## Introduction
 7.8 billion different people but just five conventional t-shirt sizes – XS, S, M, L, and XL.
 Hence, to provide a much better fit, we are creating three different t-shirt lengths (the Short, Regular, and Long) for each conventional t-shirt size – providing you with fifteen different options.
 The following table clearly explains the sizes provided.
 | Dimensions (in CM) | *XS* | *S* | *M* | *L* | *XL* |